For years, environmentalists have urged us to travel less. But what if the solution is actually to travel more?

 Travel itself is a fundamental part of human being, not a weakness to overcome.
 Eliminating travel for its own sake, therefore, is not some kind of virtuous pursuit.

-This Earth Day, let's put our minds together to champion the notion of sustainable tourism and celebrate those who do it well.
+This Earth Day, and every Earth Day, let’s put our minds together to champion the notion of sustainable tourism and celebrate those who do it well.

 All ideas welcome.